Anti-apartheid activist Ahmed Kathrada dies

 Kathrada died Tuesday after a short illness following brain surgery, his foundation announced.
 He was 87.

 "Comrade Kathy was a gentle, humane and humble soul.
-He was a determined revolutionary who gave his entire life to the liberation struggle of our country," said Derek Hanekon, the chairman of the Kathrada Foundation.
+He was a determined revolutionary who gave his entire life to the liberation struggle of our country," said Derek Hanekom, the chairman of the Kathrada Foundation.

 Born in rural northwest of the country to Indian immigrants, Kathrada became politically active at a young age, befriending Mandela and other emerging anti-apartheid leaders of the African National Congress (ANC) as the struggle against racist apartheid policies intensified.